EduardoAGalvao/Marvel-API-Project/README.md

 As return, it shows the name, a thumbnail and the description of the character, all extracted from the Marvel API in the developer portal: https://developer.marvel.com/.

 The exibition occurs in a carousel slider build with jQuery and Bootstrap classes.

+*Everything made with a lot of curiosity and programming passion*